Tim Cook, Tim Sweeney likely to testify in Epic vs Apple trial

-San Francisco, March 21 (IANS) Apple Chief Executive Officer Tim Cook as well as Epic Games founder and CEO Tim Sweeney may testify in an upcoming trial in the US as the two companies got themselves involved in a legal battle over the use of an in-game payment system.
+San Francisco: Apple Chief Executive Officer Tim Cook as well as Epic Games founder and CEO Tim Sweeney may testify in an upcoming trial in the US as the two companies got themselves involved in a legal battle over the use of an in-game payment system.

 The trial is set to begin on May 3, TechCrunch reported on Saturday.